-Most policies we see are under insured.
+Most rejected insurance claims and policies we see are under insured.
 The value of reinstating your property is not what the market value is.
 Remember that about 30% of the rebuild is in the ground.
 Add to that legal, professional and local authority fees and you can see that the sum you have covered in the policy gradually eroding.

 Make sure your home is not undervalued as this is the most an insurer will pay out.
 In some cases an insurer may even return your premium and cancel the policy as you have grossly misrepresented their risk.
 Remember it's your responsibility not the insurance company to obtain accurate values for reinstatement.

 Non-compliance with security requirements - make sure you are familiar with policy conditions and endorsements.
-Should you fail to comply with your policy conditions on minimum security, your claim could be repudiated.
+Should you fail to comply with your policy conditions on minimum security, your claim could be rejected.